zzzz465/pulsar-site/docs/functions-runtime-kubernetes.md

 {
-  "jobName": "jobname", // the k8s pod name to run this function instance "jobNamespace": "namespace", // the k8s namespace to run this function in "extractLabels": {           // extra labels to attach to the statefulSet, service, and pods
+  "jobName": "jobname", // the k8s pod name to run this function instance "jobNamespace": "namespace", // the k8s namespace to run this function in "extraLables": {           // extra labels to attach to the statefulSet, service, and pods
     "extraLabel": "value"
   },
   "extraAnnotations": {        // extra annotations to attach to the statefulSet, service, and pods